The Trial of the Chicago 7 | A movie about today

 More Info

 Abbie Hoffman, Jerry Rubin, David Dellinger, Tom Hayden, Rennie Davis, John Froines, and Lee Weiner: these are the men known as the Chicago 7, charged with conspiracy and intent to incite riots at the 1968 Democratic National Convention in Chicago.
-Hailing from different states across America, of different ages, and representing political groups from the Yippies (Youth International Party) to the Mobe (National Mobilization Committee to End the War in Vietnam), they were nevertheless united by their ardent opposition to the Vietnam War.
-Moreover, they had starring roles alongside their lawyer William Kunstler and Black Panther leader Bobby Seale- in one of the most ludicrous, theatrical, and highly publicized trials in American history.
+Hailing from different states across America, of different ages, and representing political groups from the Yippies (Youth International Party) to the Mobe (National Mobilisation Committee to End the War in Vietnam), they were nevertheless united by their ardent opposition to the Vietnam War.
+Moreover, they had starring roles alongside their lawyer William Kunstler and Black Panther leader Bobby Seale- in one of the most ludicrous, theatrical, and highly publicised trials in American history.

 Irresistible material for filmmakers

 Aaron Sorkin’s second directorial adventure after his 2017 debut Molly’s Game, The Trial of the Chicago 7 is not the only dramatization of the infamous proceedings.
 The first one appeared in 1987 with Jeremy Kagan’s Conspiracy: The Trial of the Chicago 8, followed by Brett Morgen’s 2007 Chicago 10 and Pinchas Perry’s 2011 The Chicago 8.
-Time and again the nearly six months of transcripts and courtroom antics have proven irresistible material for filmmakers, lending themselves to the screen with a potent mix of the farcical and the deadly serious.
+Time and again, the nearly six months of transcripts and courtroom antics have proven irresistible material for filmmakers, lending themselves to the screen with a potent mix of the farcical and the deadly serious.

-Sorkin especially finds himself at home in the fast-flying, high-pressure exchanges between the defendants and the loathsome Judge Julius Hoffman (unrelated to Abbie Hoffman), informed by his experience writing other legal dramas such as A Few Good Men and The Social Network, and his predilection for the spatial constraints of the theater.
+Sorkin especially finds himself at home in the fast-flying, high-pressure exchanges between the defendants and the loathsome Judge Julius Hoffman (unrelated to Abbie Hoffman), informed by his experience writing other legal dramas such as A Few Good Men and The Social Network, and his predilection for the spatial constraints of the theatre.

 Stepping outside the courtroom